These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Officer Positions

-5.01 The officers of the Corporation shall be a president, vice-president, secretary, and treasurer.
+5.01 Individuals from the Board of Directors will serve as officers of the Corporation in the following capacities: president, vice-president, secretary, and treasurer.
 The Board of Directors may create additional officer positions, define the authority and duties of each such position, and elect or appoint any existing member of the Board of Directors to fill the positions.
 Any two or more offices may be held by the same person, except the offices of president or secretary.
 The officers shall be members of the Board of Directors.

 Election and Terms of Office

-5.02 The officers of the Corporation shall be elected annually by the Board of Directors from among the then active Directors at the regular annual meeting of the Board of Directors.
+5.02 The position of President will be nominated and elected annually by the membership at the annual meeting.
+The nominees for President must meet the requirements for the Board of Directors.
+In the event the President is not a current member of the Board of Directors, then one less Board of Directors position for the term cycle will be presented to Voting Members for a vote.
+All other officers of the Corporation shall be elected annually by the Board of Directors from among the then active Directors at the regular annual meeting of the Board of Directors.
 If the election of officers is not held at this meeting, the election shall be held as soon thereafter as conveniently possible.
 Each officer shall hold office until a successor is duly selected and qualified.
 An officer may be elected to succeed himself or herself in the same office.

 Vacancies

-5.03 A vacancy in any office may be filled by the Board of Directors for the unexpired portion of the officer’s term.
+5.03 A vacancy in any office may be filled by the Board of Directors for the unexpired portion of the officer’s term except for the position of President.
+In the event the President resigns or is removed from office, the vice-president will act in his/her stead for the remainder of the term or temporary absence.

 President